Metro Parkway station

-Metro Parkway station, also known as the Thelda Williams Transit Center, is an elevated light rail station on the B Line of the Valley Metro Rail system in Phoenix.
-It is the northern terminus of the B Line.
+Metro Parkway station, also known as the Thelda Williams Transit Center, is an elevated light rail station on the B Line of the Valley Metro Rail & Streetcar system in Phoenix.
+It is the northern terminus of the B Line and consists of one elevated island platform.
 The station is located on the east side of the former Metrocenter mall and includes a park and ride facility and relocated bus transit hub, which was renamed to the Thelda Williams Transit Center after the late interim mayor.
-It is the first elevated station in the system and opened on January 27, 2024, as part of the Northwest Extension Phase II.
+It is the first elevated station in the system.
+It opened on January 27, 2024, as part of the Northwest Extension Phase II.

 As of 2024, the Thelda Williams Transit Center is served by Valley Metro Bus Routes 27, 35, 90, 106, and the I-17 Rapid.